Jirobow/git-mdn-web-docs-tasks/README.md

 For each task, I started by

-1. Copying the expected output into a generic HTML VS Code
+1. Copying the expected output into a generic HTML VS Code index.html file
-2. Putting each element into their respective box (making educated guesses at first)
+2. Putting each element into their respective element (making educated guesses at first)
 3. Looking into the provided CSS stylesheet and reassessing (if necessary) my 'guesses' from step 2.
 4. Running a live-server to test out after completing step 3, rinse and repeat until my test output looks exactly like expected.
 5. Committing and pushing solution into the repository.